ukwa/w3act/README.md

 #### Whois
 In order to install Whois lookup functionality:

+Download JRuby JARs from [download-whois].
+Extract ZIP and in folder jruby-1.7.9 execute:

+gem install whois

+in order to download whois gem for JRuby.

-Download JRuby JARs from [download-whois] and copy them to the "lib" folder of the project.
+Then copy JRuby JARs to the "lib" folder of the project.
 We need jruby.jar and jruby-complete-1.7.9.jar.
 Download [ukwa-whois] maven project.
 Compile it using command

 mvn clean install